ghalib-bello/4Dsurvival/4Dsegment/README.md

 ```
 python3 demo_validateDL.py
 ```
 This code will run a bootstrap-based internal validation of the DL model, and save the final model (run on the full training sample).
-The model will be saved in the `/4DSurvival_results` shared/mounted directory, as an [HDF5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format) file named `saved_model__DL.h5`
+The model will be saved in the `/4DSurvival_results` shared/mounted directory, as an [HDF5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format) file named `saved_model__DL.h5` Results of the internal validation (predictive performance, etc.) are saved in the `/4DSurvival_results` shared/mounted directory under filename `RESULTS_demo_validateDL.txt`.